MiltonGreat/Summer-Olympics-2016/README.md

 #### 1. Overview

-This Python code is part of a project aimed at analyzing a dataset related to NBA player performance.
-The goal of the project is to explore player statistics, identify trends in performance, and visualize key insights using Exploratory Data Analysis (EDA) techniques.
-The code uses Pandas for data manipulation and Seaborn/Matplotlib for data visualization.
+This project analyzes data from the modern Olympic Games, covering the period from 1896 to 2016.
+The analysis explores trends in athlete participation, gender representation, top-performing athletes and countries, and the popularity of various Olympic events over time.
+The goal is to use Exploratory Data Analysis (EDA) to uncover insights into the history and evolution of the Olympic Games.

-Use pandas to answer the following questions, then replicate the given visualizations using Matplotlib and seaborn:
+These are the questions that are explored:

     What is the total number of athletes in each game?
     What is the total number of male vs. female athletes in each game?